What Is Domestic Abuse?

 Is an injunction order permanent?

-Normally injunctions are temporary court orders designed to help a family until they or, if necessary, the court is able to make long-term decisions about the custody and contact arrangements for a child or the sale or transfer of the family home.
-However, an injunction order can be an essential protective measure that is needed before long term decisions can be made.
+Typically, injunctions are temporary court orders designed to help a family until they, or, if necessary, the court, can make long-term decisions about the custody and contact arrangements for a child, or about the sale or transfer of the family home.
+However, an injunction can be an essential protective measure needed before long-term decisions are made.

 Legal help with domestic abuse